equalitie/Caislean/doc/role-doc/php-ldap-password.md

 Default: `"{{domain_name.split('.')|join(',dc=')}}"`

-The base DN in which to authenticate users.
+The base Distinguished Name (DN) in which to authenticate users.
 The script does not search for users but tries to directly bind using the provided login.
-Therefore, the accounts must be directly available under the specified DN, and not under deeper subtrees.
+Therefore, the accounts must be directly available under the specified DN, and not under subtrees in below level.

+The default value represents the DN represented by the variable `domain_name`.
+That is, if that variable is set to "example.com", the DN will be `dc=example,dc=com`.

 ### `php_ldap_login_attributes`